 The symptoms usually depend on various factors like age, fitness level, the shape of the person or the time spent at the altitude & climbing speed of a person.
 However, the primary symptoms of High altitude sickness are given below:-

 If the high altitude sickness is left untreated then, it may lead to High Altitude Cerebral Oedema (HACE) or High Altitude Pulmonary Edema (HAPE).
 Once HACE or HAPE develops death is possible within hours unless the trekker is immediately taken to a lower elevation.
 The following symptoms represent that the person has more serious altitude sickness:-

 You should avoid drinking alcohol & smoking cigarettes while travelling to a higher altitude.
 Drinking alcohol & smoking cigarettes can make your altitude sickness symptoms worse.
-Even if you want to drink, you should wait at least 48 hours to give your body time to adjust in higher altitude.
+Even if you want to drink, you should wait at least 48 hours to give your body time to adjust to a higher altitude.

 One of the most effective & important preventive measures of Higher altitude sickness is to drink plenty of water.
 You should stay hydrated while climbing to keep your body away from symptoms of High altitude sickness.

-Taking rest while climbing to higher elevation is another important fact you should consider.
+Taking rest while climbing to higher elevations is another important fact you should consider.
 You should have several rest days during your trek to a higher elevation.
-Trekking to higher elevation without taking rest is one of the main cause of high altitude sickness.
+Trekking to higher elevations without taking rest is one of the main causes of high altitude sickness.